Holbek History, Family Crest & Coats of Arms

 Early History of the Holbek family

 This web page shows only a small excerpt of our Holbek research.
-Another 135 words (10 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbek History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbek History in all our PDF Extended History products and printed products wherever possible.

 Holbek Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holbek has appeared include Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbek family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbek Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbek family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Holbek arrived in North America very early: William Holbeck, who arrived on the "Mayflower" at Plymouth Massachusetts in 1620; Mr. Holbeck arrived in Philadelphia in 1796.